 First, it would be good to state that gardening involves not only the production of vegetables, and fruits.

 It is also the art and science of caring for ornamental plants, whether they be flowers, shrubs, trees, or grasses.

 The home gardener (homesteading) is no longer considered one who has a large vegetable patch in the backyard.

 They have now become a home-grounds beautifier… planting flowers, shrubs, trees, and lawns around the home with the main purpose of use along with beautification.

 Second, the home landscape/gardener likes to live and play in the yard.

 Third, they may possibly have a small corner plot of vegetables.

-Basically, the maintaining of home grounds plantings requires common sense, keen observation and a good measure of pride.
+Basically, the maintenance of home grounds plantings requires common sense, keen observation, and a good measure of pride.

 Automatically the gardener’s seeing sense mentally records the plant’s characteristics, such as growth habit, bloom period, height, color, etc.